Digital

 • Sales management,

-• Distribution management or,
+• Distribution management or even,

-How does ERP work?
+How does an ERP work?

-4. Data analysis: Data is analyzed to help decision-makers make informed decisions.
+4. Data analysis : Data is analyzed to help decision makers make informed decisions.

-5. Reporting: Reports can be generated from collected data to help decision-makers understand business performance.
+5. Reporting : Reports can be generated from collected data to help decision makers understand business performance.

-Key components of an ERP system
+The key components of an ERP system

 ERP systems generally include the following modules: